My partner won’t go to counselling, what should I do?

 Offer your partner understanding.
 Give him time, love and acceptance.
 The whole experience of making this decision could be a bonding, getting to know you experience.
 It is easy to get mad, but that doesn’t help.
 Instead get curious about him, his fears and values and why he is so against it.

-There is so much great information out there to help couples.
-Exploring this is something you could do together that may not feel so scary.
+There are so many great resources out there to help couples.
+Books, podcasts and online courses to name a few.
+Exploring these is something you could do together that may not feel so scary.

 - Take responsibility for your part